Deafness in France

-Deafness in France concerns the experiences, education, and community of deaf and hard of hearing (DHH) people in France.
-The history of DHH people in France is longstanding.
-As of 2014, there were about 10 million people with hearing impairments in France (16.1% of the population).
-Of these, approximately 360,000 (0.6% of the population) had "very serious or total" functional limitations, meaning they were unable to hear a conversation with multiple speakers and identified as deaf or hard of hearing.

-French Sign Language (LSF) is the primary signed language used in France, although American Sign Language (ASL) is also studied and used.
-French Cued Speech, which combines spoken French with visual cues, is also employed.
+Deafness in France covers the experiences, education, and community of deaf and hard of hearing (DHH) people in France.
+The history of deaf and hard of hearing (DHH) people in France is long.
+As of 2014, there were about 10,000,000 (10 million) hearing impaired people in France (16.1% of the population), of whom about 360,000 (0.6% of the population) had "very serious or total" functional limitations, meaning they were unable to hear a conversation with multiple people and who identified as deaf or hard of hearing.
+While French Sign Language (LSF) is the main sign language in France, American Sign Language (ASL) is also used and studied.
+French Cued Speech, a mixture of spoken French and LSF, is also not uncommon.

 Culture

-Some deaf and hard of hearing (DHH) individuals in France take steps in early and mid-life to integrate into hearing society.
-One common approach is the use of cochlear implants, devices affixed to ear structures that transmit sounds to the auditory nerve, allowing certain disruptions in the hearing process to be bypassed.
-Many children in France are screened for deafness within the first week after birth.
-When deafness is detected, doctors often recommend cochlear implantation at an early stage.
-This practice is considered controversial, as some parents believe that such interventions occur too soon.
-While France is recognised for early identification of DHH children, critics argue that cochlear implantation may be undertaken prematurely, potentially distancing children from DHH culture and communities.
+DHH individuals in France sometimes take steps in early and mid-life to integrate themselves into hearing society.
+One of the most common steps is using cochlear implants, devices affixed to ear structures that transmit sounds to the auditory nerve.
+This allows certain types of hearing loss to be bypassed.
+Many children born in France are screened for deafness within a week of birth, and when deafness is found, many doctors immediately recommend a cochlear implant for the child.
+This is controversial, with many parents believing it is too early to apply the procedure.
+France is recognized for identifying DHH children earlier than most other countries, and many people say that cochlear implantation is undertaken too early, potentially alienating DHH children.
+Speech therapy, which some associate with alienation, is also commonplace.
+In speech therapy, DHH people are trained to speak.
+This gives a sense of abnormality to many involved, but it is carried out because it eases functioning for many DHH individuals outside DHH communities and in predominantly non-signing communities.

-Speech therapy is also common in France.
-In this approach, DHH individuals are trained to speak in order to facilitate communication in predominantly non-signing environments.
-While this method is seen by some as supportive of integration, others criticise it as contributing to a sense of alienation from DHH culture.

-To counteract potential exclusion, DHH communities and organisations have developed across France.
-Informal groups provide social spaces where cochlear implants and speech therapy are not central to participation.
-Formal associations also exist to represent DHH interests and celebrate DHH culture.
-Examples include performances and classes at the IVT theatre, political advocacy by the FNSF, and the biennial Festival Clin d'Oeil, which showcases arts, film, and cultural events conducted entirely in sign language.
-These communities and structures foster cultural expression and offer alternatives to practices emphasising assimilation into hearing society.
+Communities and structures exist to prevent DHH individuals from being alienated and to celebrate them.
+Small, informal communities of DHH individuals are common; in these relatively close-knit circles, cochlear implants, speech therapy, and other methods of conforming are unnecessary.
+Associations exist to represent the needs of and celebrate DHH individuals.
+Examples include performances and classes at the IVT theater; the political advocacy of FNSF for DHH people; and the bi-yearly Festival Clin d'Oeil.
+This festival celebrates arts, parties, movies, and conversation, entirely signed and geared toward DHH individuals.
+These structures help form communities around deafness, and many individuals shy away from the societally enforced conformist practices in favor of this independent community and their various subsets across the DHH spectrum.